Meet the Deedles: Reception

 Reviews for the film were unanimously bad, claiming the film was nothing more than a poor attempt to revive the goofball duo genre of films, like Bill & Ted's Excellent Adventure, Wayne's World, and Dumb and Dumber.
 Areas of the film that drew the most criticism were its two-dimensional characters, overuse of surfer slang, ludicrous plot, and questionable morals.
-The film has since gone out of print, though it is available for streaming on Disney+ and Amazon Prime as of August 2020.
+The film has since gone out of print, though it is available for streaming on Disney+ and Amazon Prime as of September 2025.

-On Rotten Tomatoes the film has an approval rating of 7% based on reviews from 28 critics.
-The site's consensus states: "Audiences will be eager to lose The Deedles' number after suffering through this obnoxiously unfunny surfer comedy".

 Box office

 The movie was a box office bomb, only grossing $4.4 million against a $24 million budget.

 Soundtrack

 The original music for the film was composed by former Oingo Boingo member Steve Bartek.
 Most of the songs featured on the soundtrack were from third-wave ska bands, as the genre was at the peak of its popularity at the time of the film's release.
 Notably, Weezer frontman Rivers Cuomo's band Homie had their only officially released song "American Girls" on the soundtrack.